fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_ha.html.markdown

 # fortios_system_ha
 Configure HA.

-Due to the limitations of the current system, the feature is temporarily unavailable.
-Please use the following resource configuration as an alternative.
+By design considerations, the feature is using the fortios_system_autoscript resource as documented below.

 ## Example1